 Summer rains have greatly reduced fire danger- campfires are now allowed again!
 The landscape has really greened-up, and we’re getting a new crop of wildflowers.

-Santa Fe County was upgraded to the lowest risk “Turquoise” status on March 25, 2021.
-More restaurant choices are now available, and museums are open with capacity limits.
-Be advised that wearing masks in public places is mandatory in the state of New Mexico.
-Still, the campground is a lovely place, and Santa Fe enjoys some of the cleanest air in the country and has many wonderful outdoor activities!
+Most restaurants in Santa Fe are now open, and museums are open with capacity limits.
+Santa Fe enjoys some of the cleanest air in the country and has many wonderful outdoor activities!